Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-ranks-and-powers.md

 sensory information about the event.
 Once a deity notices an event, it can use its remote sensing power to perceive the event.

+### Automatic Actions
-**Automatic Actions:** When performing an action within its portfolio, a deity can perform any action as a free action, as long as the check DC is equal to or less than the number on the table below.
+When performing an action within its portfolio, a deity can perform any action as a free action, as long as the check DC is equal to or less than the number on the table below.
 The number of free actions a deity can perform each round is also determined by the